Andronikos II Palaiologos: Early church policy

 Chrysobull depicting Andronikos II alongside Christ, AD 1301.

 As Andronikos broke the church union of his father he also removed many of his church appointments, including the pro-unionist Patriarch John XI.
 The new, anti-unionist Patriarch Joseph I resigned his office and died the following year, and was replaced by a Cypriot who took the name Gregory II.

-Andronikos also faced the Arsenite Schism, a movement which was anti-union but otherwise had little common ground with the emperor.
+Andronikos also faced the Arsenite schism, a movement which was anti-union but otherwise had little common ground with the emperor.
 Its name was derived from the former Patriarch Arsenios, who was removed from office after excommunicating Michael VIII for having blinded and imprisoned John IV.
-The Arsenites held that the captive John was the rightful Byzantine Emperor and that the Patriarchs John XI, Joseph I, and now Gregory II were illegitimate.
+The Arsenites held that the captive John was the rightful Byzantine emperor and that the Patriarchs John XI, Joseph I, and now Gregory II were illegitimate.

 To try and mend this schism, Gregory called for a church synod to which he invited both the Patriarchs of Alexandria and Antioch, asking them to rescind their previous pro-unionist declaration.
-The Patriarch of Antioch refused, then abdicated from his office and fled to Syria.
-Gregory also extracted a public avowal from the Empress Theodora, that she would never ask that her deceased husband Michael VIII receive a Christian burial.
-Though this Synod did much to satisfy the Orthodox Clergy, it failed to do the same with the Arsenites.
+The patriarch of Antioch refused, then abdicated from his office and fled to Syria.
+Gregory also extracted a public avowal from Empress Theodora that she would never ask that her deceased husband, Michael VIII, receive a Christian burial.
+Though this synod did much to satisfy the Orthodox clergy, it failed to do the same with the Arsenites.

 A few years later Gregory II was forced to resign, as some of his writings were deemed to be heretical.
 His replacement, chosen by Andronikos in order to distract from an ever-worsening political situation, was an Athonite hermit who took the name Athanasius.
 The new Patriarch was intensely ascetic, and spent much of his time repudiating clergymen for their earthly possessions; eventually he sought to confiscate property from some of the wealthier churches and monasteries.
 Many clergymen responded with overt hostility, going as far as pelting him with stones as he walked the streets of Constantinople.
-Athanasius ceased to appear in public without a bodyguard.
+Afterwards, Athanasius ceased to appear in public without a bodyguard.

-When in the summer of 1293 Andronikos returned from a visit to his swiftly-dwindling Anatolian holdings, he was met by a delegation of leading clergyman who demanded the deposition of Athanasius.
+When, in the summer of 1293, Andronikos returned from a visit to his swiftly-dwindling Anatolian holdings, he was met by a delegation of leading clergyman who demanded the deposition of Athanasius.
 Andronikos was unwilling, but the strength of the opposition eventually forced him to comply.
 Meanwhile, Athanasius personally penned a church bull in which he excommunicated the clergymen who had denounced him, hiding it in a pillar in the northern gallery of Hagia Sophia.
 It was only found a few years later, causing much uproar.